-In addition, throughout this prospectus we provide information assuming that the underwriters' option to purchase additional shares of common stock from us is not exercised.
+Throughout this prospectus we provide information assuming that the underwriters' option to purchase additional shares of common stock from us is not exercised.
 However, some of the information that we provide will be affected if the underwriters' option to purchase additional shares of common stock is exercised.
-The following table presents how some of the information set forth in this prospectus would be affected if the underwriters exercise in full their option to purchase additional shares of common stock where the initial public offering price per share of common stock is at the low-, mid- and high-points of the estimated price range set forth on the cover of this prospectus.
+The following table presents how some of the information set forth in this prospectus would be affected if the underwriters exercise in full their option to purchase additional shares of common stock (in thousands, except percent and per share data).

-I Price per share

-thousands, exce tages and per s data)

-Shares, warrants and options issued in conversion untur)

-Common stock issuable for:

-Common Units

-Series A Preferred Units

-Series B Preferred Units

-Profits Interests

-Total

-Warrants issuable for:

-Common Unit

-Series A Preferred Units

-Series B Preferred Units

-Total

-Options issuable for:

-Common Units

 Equity ownership percentages following this offering

-Existing owners in this offering % % %
+Existing owners in this offering 81.7%

-New investors in this offering % % 9/
+New investors in this offering 18.3 %

-100.0% 100.0% 100.0%
+100.0%

-Existing owners in this offering assuming exercise of all outstanding options and warrants % % %
+Existing owners in this offering assuming exercise of all outstanding options and warrants 81.36%

-New investors in this offering assuming exercise of all outstanding options and warrants % % %
+New investors in this offering assuming exercise of all outstanding options and warrants 18.64%

-100.0% 100.0% 100.0%
+100.0%

 Net proceeds

-Net proceeds from this offering \$ \$ \$
+Net proceeds from this offering (approximate) \$ 79,500

 Pro forma as adjusted capitalization

-Cash and cash equivalents \$ \$ \$
+Cash and cash equivalents \$ 82,373

-Total debt
+Warrant liability 2,485

 Stockholders' equity (deficit)

-Common stock, \$0.001 par value per share
+Common stock, \$0.001 par value per share 29.2

 Preferred stock, \$0.001 par value per share

-Additional paid-in capital
+Additional paid-in capital 264,760

-Accumulated deficit
+Accumulated deficit (162,427)

-Accumulated other comprehensive income
+Accumulated other comprehensive income (59)

-Total stockholders' equity (deficit)
+Total stockholders' equity (deficit) 102,912

-Total capitalization \$ \$ \$
+Total capitalization \$ 105,398

 Dilution

-Pro forma as adjusted net tangible book deficit per share after giving effect to this offering S \$ S
+Pro forma as adjusted net tangible book deficit per share after giving effect to this offering \$ 3.52

-Dilution per share to new investors in this offering Ψ y Ψ
+Dilution per share to new investors in this offering 11.48

-Pro forma as adjusted net tangible book deficit per share after giving effect to this offering assuming exercise of all outstanding options and warrants
+Pro forma as adjusted net tangible book deficit per share after giving effect to this offering assuming exercise of all outstanding options and warrants 4.49

-Dilution per share to new investors in this offering assuming exercise of all outstanding options and warrants
+Dilution per share to new investors in this offering assuming exercise of all outstanding options and warrants 10.51